Lou Malnati's Pizzeria: History

 In the 1940s, Lou Malnati began working with his father, Rudy, making deep-dish pizza.
 In the 1950s, they co-managed Pizzeria Uno.
 Lou and his wife Jean opened the first Lou Malnati's Pizzeria on March 17, 1971, in Lincolnwood, Illinois.

 The Lincolnwood restaurant was successful, and the family subsequently opened another restaurant in Elk Grove Village, Illinois.
 Initially a rocky start, the second restaurant proved profitable, and the company continued to grow.
-As of April 2016, Lou Malnati's owns and operates 57 restaurants in the Chicago metropolitan area.
+As of April 2016, Lou Malnati's owns and operates 61 restaurants in the Chicago metropolitan area.
 The company participates in the Taste of Chicago and has been active in local charities.
-It has also been a decades-long sponsor of WGN Radio's programming, and its pizza is offered in multiple station contests as a prize.

 After Lou Malnati died of cancer in 1978, his wife and sons Marc and Rick took over the business.
-Its main competitors include Pizzeria Uno, Giordano's Pizza and Gino's East.

-Lou's half-brother, Rudy Malnati Jr., opened another deep dish chain called Pizano's in 1991, which has five locations as of 2021; the recipe used at Pizano's was developed by Rudy Malnati's wife, Donna Marie.

 On July 4, 2011, Lou Malnati's opened their biggest pizzeria in the Gold Coast neighborhood of Chicago.
 In July 2021, Lou Malnati's announced it was moving its headquarters to Buffalo Grove, Illinois.

+In 2025, Marc Malnati published an account of the pizzeria's history and his family's involvement, Deep Dish: Inside the First 50 Years of Lou Malnati’s Pizza.

-Expansion beyond Illinois
+Expansion

-Lou Malnati's has opened restaurants in three other states: Arizona (7), Indiana (5), and Wisconsin (5).
+Lou Malnati's has opened restaurants in three other states: Arizona (8), Indiana (6), and Wisconsin (5).
 Lou Malnati's began opening restaurants in the Phoenix area on May 12, 2016, with the first location opening at Uptown Plaza in central Phoenix.
 All locations in Arizona are in the Phoenix area.
 Indiana has four locations in the Indianapolis area, a fifth location is in Schererville, Indiana, which opened on July 15, 2019 and was the first Indiana opening.
-A store opened in Greenwood, Indiana on June 6, 2022.
-Schererville and Greenwood locations are exclusively carryout, delivery, and catering, offering no dine-in services.
+A store opened in Greenwood, Indiana on June 6, 2022, followed by a location in Crown Point, Indiana, which opened February 6, 2023.
+The Schererville, Greenwood and Crown Point locations are exclusively carryout, delivery, and catering, offering no dine-in services.
 Wisconsin followed Indiana, with Lou Malnati's opening its first restaurant on December 11, 2019 in the Milwaukee suburb of Fox Point.
 The locations in Wisconsin are within the Milwaukee area.